rewake/lumen-validation/README.md

 # Enhanced Lumen Validation

 This library provides enhancements to the `illuminate/validation` package which will validate objects and classes instead of arrays "only".
-The default lumen validator has been wrapped to that all existing validation functionality *should* be available, however this is not yet fully tested.
+The default Lumen validator has been wrapped so that all existing validation functionality *should* be available, however this is not yet fully tested.